Is it worth spending so much on the Sony A6600? Or is the much similar Sony A6400 the better choice for a new camera?

-You can also use different picture profiles, including HLG (HDMI), to increase the dynamic range.
+To increase the dynamic range, you can also use different picture profiles, including HLG (HDMI).
 As with the image quality, the A6600 records excellent quality videos.
 Combined with the auto-focus, the IBIS, and the picture profiles, the A6600 can shoot outstanding videos.

 Not to mention, it also has S&Q mode and no limits on video duration.
 We will talk about these features in a bit.

 The A6600 has excellent auto-focus, both for images and video recording.
-Rather than just having EAF for stills, it offers eye-tracking for videos as well.
+Rather than just having EAF for stills, it also offers eye-tracking for videos.

 You can use the touch screen for subject tracking.
-If the eyes are not detected, the camera will revert to face tracking instead.
+The camera will revert to face tracking if the eyes are not detected.

-All of this means that you will not find your camera hunting for the right focal length.
+This means you will not find your camera hunting for the right focal length.
 The video should be smooth and precise.
-So rather than worrying about getting the focal length right, you can worry about framing instead.
+So rather than getting the focal length right, you can worry about framing instead.

 In-Built Image Stabilization/IBIS

 The A6600 comes with in-built image stabilization or IBIS, a.k.a.
 OIS.
 This ensures a smoother video for countering the camera shake.